365businessdev/docs/docs/de-de/365-business-barcode/barcode-whatis.md

----
-title: Was ist 365 business Barcode?
+# Was ist 365 business Barcode?
----

 ## Was ist ein Barcode?